jszymanska14/GitHub-page/falsecolor.md

 Highlights vegetation (bright red) and reveals bare areas (brown/gray).

 ![False Color Example](falsecolor.png)
+The source of the background is the OpenStreetMap Contributors.

 These tools enhance interpretability in remote sensing workflows.